 Set-PSRepository ` -Name "PSGallery" ` -InstallationPolicy Trusted

-You can install the Azure Stack PowerShell with or without internet connectivity to the ASDK host computer:
+You can install the latest Azure Stack PowerShell module with or without Internet connectivity to the ASDK host computer:

 With an internet connection from the ASDK host computer.
 Run the following PowerShell script to install these modules on your development kit installation:

 # Install the AzureRM.Bootstrapper module.
 Select Yes when prompted to install NuGet.
 Install-Module ` -Name AzureRm.BootStrapper # Install and import the API Version Profile required by Azure Stack into the current PowerShell session.
 Use-AzureRmProfile ` -Profile 2017-03-09-profile -Force # Install Azure Stack Module Version 1.3.0.
 If running a pre-1804 version of Azure Stack, change the -RequiredVersion value to 1.2.11.
 Install-Module -Name AzureStack -RequiredVersion 1.3.0

 If the installation is successful, the AzureRM and AzureStack modules are displayed in the output.

 Without an internet connection from the ASDK host computer.
 In a disconnected scenario, you must first download the PowerShell modules to a machine that has internet connectivity using the following PowerShell commands: